Semi-local string comparison: algorithmic techniques and applications: Edit distance matching

 Note that the asymptotic running time of \algref{alg-window-lcs} is independent of the window length $w$.

 \begin{example} \figref{f-window} shows an execution of \algref{alg-window-lcs} on string $a$ of length $16$ with window size $7$, against string $b$ of arbitrary length. \sfigref{f-window-1} shows the canonical substrings of $a$ of lengths $1$, $2$, $4$, $8$, $16$ in black, and windows of length $7$ in blue.
 For each window, the figure shows its decomposition into canonical substrings.
 For one of the windows, highlighed in thick red, the corresponding area is outlined in the alignment dag. \sfigref{f-window-2} represents substrings of $a$ by points in the plane, and the decompositions into canonical substrings by a forest of trees.
 Each window $a\ang{i:j}$ corresponds to a leaf of a decomposition tree.
-The canonical substrings in a decomposition of the window correspond to the edges on the path from the corresponding leaf to the root of the tree.
-The leaves, internal nodes and roots of decomposition trees are shown respectively by diamond, circle and square bullets. \end{example}
+The canonical substrings in a decomposition of the window correspond to the edges on the path from this leaf to the root of the tree; for the window shown in red, its corresponding path is also highlighted in red.
+The leaves, internal nodes and roots of decomposition trees are shown respectively by diamonds, circles and squares. \end{example}

-\mysection{Quasi-local LCS} We now consider an arbitrary set of prescribed substrings of various lengths in string $a$.
+\mysection{Quasi-local LCS} We now generalise window-local string comparison as follows.
+Suppose that we are given an arbitrary set of \emph{prescribed} substrings of various lengths in string $a$.
 We assume that all the prescribed substrings are non-empty, and denote their number by $k$, $m \leq k \leq \binom{m}{2}$.

 \begin{definition} Given strings $a$, $b$, the \emph{quasi-local LCS problem} asks for the LCS score of every prescribed substring in $a$ against every substring in $b$. \end{definition} The quasi-local LCS problem includes as special cases the semi-local, window-window, window-substring and fully-local LCS problems, as well as length-constrained local alignment considered by Arslan and E{\u g}ecio{\u g}lu \cite{Arslan_Egecioglu:02}.
 The solution of the quasi-local LCS problem can be represented in space $O(kn \log n)$ by the data structure of \thref{th-query}, built on the string-substring seaweed matrix for each prescribed substring of $a$ against $b$.
 An individual quasi-local LCS score query can be performed on this data structure in time $O(\log^2 n)$.